What Is Bioluminescence?

 Some Organisms That Use Bioluminescence

 The Firefly squid lives in the deep sea and is only about 3 inches long when fully grown.
 Although they are very small in size, they put on an impressive light show every year along the coast of Japan when they are ready to spawn.
 They are able to create bioluminescence because of photophores found all along their body.
 These lights can be flashed in many different patterns and are thought to be used for multiple functions such as mating and disguising the squids shape to confuse predators.
 When their bioluminescence is used for mating, that could be an example of sensory exploitation.
-If prefer a certain light sequence then they are more likely to mate with males that perform it.
-Eventually from passing on the trait to use that signalling sequence, most of the males will perform that light sequence to improve their fitness.
+If a female prefers a certain light sequence, then they are more likely to mate with males that perform it.

 The image below shows what the photophores look like on the squid and where a majority of them are located.